helgeklein/OS-Conf-Backup-Linux/README.md

 ## Performing a Backup

-If you haven't set things up yet see the preparation section below.
+If you haven't set things up yet, see the [preparation section](#preparation-once-per-machine-you-want-to-backup) below.

 To perform a backup, run the script `copy_files.sh`: